EduhackSI/eduapi/README.md

 #  eduapi for Learny McLearnface

+## In order to see the front-end demo of this project please check https://eduhacksi.github.io/frontend/
 ## Technical Background

 We used Django and Python for building the app.
 Python is a programming language and